titumozammel/human-energy-enablement/README.md

 Capability becomes economically meaningful when organizational conditions allow it to be effectively applied.

-The basic sequence is:
+The basic conversion is:

 > **Capability → Enablement → Application → Execution**

-HEEn operates primarily at the **enablement** point in this sequence.
+HEEn operates primarily at the **enablement** point in this conversion.

 Capacity is therefore not simply the existence of potential.
 It concerns the ability to mobilize and apply potential in pursuit of intended work and outcomes.